aiMBF/automated-pipeline/README.md

-# 📊 FastAPI Monitoring with Prometheus & Grafana
+# 📊 Simple Pipeline Monitoring with Prometheus & Grafana & FastAPI

 This project sets up a complete monitoring pipeline for a simulated FastAPI service, using **Prometheus** for metrics collection and **Grafana** for visualization.
 It includes automatic load simulation and exposes custom metrics like request volume, error rate, and latency.